babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Gui.rst

 * Click on |buttonIconEmail| to send details of item by email.
 (See: :ref:`email-detail`)
 * Click on |ButtonIconSubscribe| to susbcribe of item.
 (See: :ref:`subscribe-detail`)
 * Click on |buttonIconMultipleUpdate| to update several items in one operation.
 (See: :ref:`multiple-update`)
+* Click on |buttonIconRefresh| to refresh the list.

  .. note::